amritastha/Cyclic_Executive_Task_Manager/README.md

 - Input validation for invalid LED numbers or blinking intervals

 ## Contribution:
-This was an individual project.
+This was an individual project for CMPE 310/CMPE 311.
 I designed and implemented the circuit, asynchronous LED control logic, serial input handling system, and testing and validation procedures.

 ## Sample Test/Usage Dialog:
 <img width="1392" height="1020" alt="image" src="https://github.com/user-attachments/assets/1847020d-92ac-4cdc-8329-840a9987a2c2" />